Mobile Operating Systems: Android, iOS, SQLite and App Forensics

 Android and iOS architecture, SQLite WAL recovery, per-app artefact paths, UPI app forensics and encryption models for Indian digital forensic examiners.

-A mobile examiner who only knows how to image the handset finishes about a third of the case.
-The rest sits in the operating system's per-app directories, in SQLite databases the app wrote and forgot, in WAL files the app never merged, and in cloud backups the user did not realise were on.
-The Indian state cyber cell caseload skews heavily towards UPI fraud, WhatsApp-based extortion, Telegram-channel CSAM and Instagram-based stalking, and every one of these cases lives or dies on the artefact paths and recovery techniques covered in this topic.
-ART has replaced Dalvik.
-FBE has replaced FDE. iOS 17's sealed file system has replaced the iOS 12 jailbreak-everything era.
-The toolkit has moved with the platform, and the examiner has to move with the toolkit.
+A device image covers roughly a third of a mobile case.
+The remainder is distributed across per-app SQLite databases, un-checkpointed WAL files, and cloud backups the user may not have known were active.
+Indian state cyber cell caseloads are dominated by UPI fraud, WhatsApp-based extortion, Telegram-channel CSAM, and Instagram stalking; all of these cases depend directly on the artefact paths and recovery techniques in this topic.
+ART has replaced Dalvik, FBE has replaced FDE, and iOS 17's sealed file system has superseded the iOS 12 jailbreak surface.
+The extraction approach must match the current runtime and storage model.

 This topic continues Module 6 from the mobile technologies foundation and feeds the acquisition workflows that cover JTAG, ISP and chip-off and the cloud and backup forensics layer.
 The malware-side companion is the static, dynamic and memory analysis chapter, which carries the binary-analysis half of mobile app forensics.
 Framing is Indian throughout: UPI app artefact paths, NCRB-cited Truecaller and WhatsApp evidence patterns, CERT-In advisory references, BNS 2023 Section 318 and Section 336, IT Act Sections 66, 66C, 66D and 67, and the BSA 2023 Section 63 certificate format the trial bundle expects.